 All questions will be multiple choice and cover basics such as all scale constructions, triads, cadences and basic four-part harmony.
 Simple score reading will also be included.

-Composition: if Composition is your intended specialisation, you must provide two scores of contrasting compositions (along with the two composition scores we also require accompanying audio files [mp3 is best] – so please also upload audio files that are either MIDI-based recordings or recordings of live performances of your compositions.)
-You must also submit two contrasting performances on your individual instrument or voice.
+If Composition is your intended specialisation, you must provide two scores of contrasting compositions (along with the two composition scores, we also require accompanying audio files [mp3 is best] – so please also upload audio files that are either MIDI-based recordings or recordings of live performances of your compositions.)
+We recommend you also submit two contrasting performances on your individual instrument or voice.
 If not accepted as a composition specialist, you may possibly be accepted as a performer.

 500-word essay about yourself